-A generic optimisation model, which was developed for the purpose of the original study, is now extended to incorporate the EEA countries and Switzerland, and to incorporate the flexibility from EV charging.
+A generic optimisation model, which was developed for the purpose of the original study, is now extended to incorporate Norway, Iceland, Liechtenstein and Switzerland, and to incorporate the flexibility from EV charging.
 To quantify the KPIs, the model is run over a time horizon of one year for each of the three chosen benchmark years: 2014, 2020, and 2030.